+SECTION.
+1. Sec.
+(1)legislature finds that zero emission vehicle technology is crucial to protecting Washington's children the health from impacts of fossil fuel emissions and to limiting the long-term impacts climate on our planet.
+Spurred а supportive regulatory environment, the state has made great advances in recent years that improved the performance and reduced the costs of such vehicles.
+With the recent deployment of financial incentives for clean transportation technology under the federal bipartisan infrastructure law of 2021, inflation reduction act of 2022, and state funding for early adopters of zero emission buses that began being made available in the enacted 2023 budgets, the costs and of emission performance zero vehicles, including zero emission school buses, are forecast to continue to improve in coming Zero emission school buses on vears. the market today feature reduced fuel. operations, and maintenance costs compared to their fossil-fueled counterparts.

+Zero emission school buses related reduction of diesel exhaust will also have significant public health benefits for children, school staff, bus drivers, communities, and decrease inequities.
+Residents in overburdened parts quality Washington facing poor air are disproportionately communities οf color, low-income rural, and and suffer from risks, increased health higher medical bills, are living sicker and dying emphasizing the need for cleaner air and environmental justice.

+Further, the legislature finds that (3) districts need funding support school enable transition zero to including accurately buses. reflecting t.he costs of zero emission buses in the state's reimbursement schedule for school Zero emission buses are intended to include electric both battery technologies hydrogen fuel cell technologies.

+Therefore, it is the intent of the (4)help legislature transition school to districts, charter schools, and state-tribal education compact schools to using only zero emission school buses.

+During this transition, it is the (5)of the legislature to prioritize intent grants to communities that are alreadv bearing the most acute harms of pollution, and to replace the oldest diesel vehicles that were manufactured less protective outdated and federal emission standards.
+During the time leading up to an eventual phase out of fossil fuel powered school buses, electric utilities are encouraged to plan and take steps to ensure service upgrades necessary to support anv the onboarding of zero emission fleets of school buses, including by making use of the program grid modernization grant administered by the department of commerce.
+Schools and school districts receiving zero emission school buses funded through program created in this act are encouraged coordinate with electric utilities vehicles utilize the to support reliability and capacity t.hrough svstem vehicle-to-grid integration when the are not in service.

-"NEW SECTION.
+NEW SECTION.
 Sec.
-1. (1)legislature finds that zero emission vehicle technology crucial to protecting Washington's children from t.he healt.h fossil fuel impacts of emissions and limiting the long-term impacts of climate on our planet.
-Spurred supportive regulatory environment, the state has made great advances in recent years that have improved the performance and reduced the costs of such vehicles.
-With the recent deployment of financial incentives for clean transportation technology under the federal bipartisan infrastructure law of 2021, the inflation reduction act of 2022, and state funding for early adopters of zero emission buses that began being made available in the 2023 enacted budgets, the costs and performance of zero emission vehicles, including zero emission school buses, are forecast to continue to improve in coming years.
-Zero emission school buses on the market today feature reduced fuel, operations, and maintenance costs compared to their fossil-fueled counterparts.

-(2) Zero emission school buses and the related reduction of diesel exhaust will also have significant public health benefits for children, school staff, bus drivers, and communities, and decrease inequities.
-Residents in overburdened parts of Washington facing poor air quality are disproportionately communities of color, rural, and low-income and suffer from increased health risks, higher medical bills, are living sicker and dying younger, emphasizing the need for cleaner air and environmental justice.

-(3) Further, the legislature finds that school districts need funding support to enable the transition to zero emission buses, including accurately reflecting the costs of zero emission buses in the state's reimbursement schedule for school buses.
-Zero emission buses are intended to include both battery electric technologies and hydrogen fuel cell technologies.

-(4) Therefore, it is the intent of the legislature to help transition school districts, charter schools, and state-tribal education compact schools to using only zero emission school buses.

-- (5) During this transition, it is the intent of the legislature to prioritize grants to communities that are already bearing the most acute harms of air pollution, and to replace the oldest diesel vehicles that were manufactured outdated and less protective protective federal emission standards.
-During the time leading up to an eventual phase out of fossil fuel powered school buses, electric utilities are encouraged to plan and take steps to ensure any service upgrades necessary to support the onboarding of zero emission fleets of school buses, including by making use of the grid modernization grant program administered by the department of commerce.
-Schools and school districts receiving zero emission school buses funded through the program created in this act are encouraged to coordinate with electric utilities to utilize the vehicles to support electric system reliability and capacity through vehicle-to-grid integration when the buses are not in service. - $\underline{\text{NEW SECTION.}}$ Sec.
-2. A new section is added to chapter 70A.15 RCW to read as follows: - (1) The department must administer the zero emission school bus grant program within the clean diesel grant program for buses, infrastructure, and related costs. - (2)(a) Appropriations to this grant program are provided solely for grants to transition from fossil-fuel school buses to zero emission vehicles.
-Eligible uses of grant funds include the planning and acquisition of zero emission school bus vehicles for student transportation, planning, design, and construction of associated fueling and charging infrastructure, including infrastructure to allow the use of zero emission buses in cold weather and other challenging operational conditions, the scrapping of old diesel school buses, and training drivers, mechanics, and facility operations personnel to operate and maintain the zero emission buses and infrastructure.
+2. A new section is chapter added 70A.15 RCW to to read follows:

+The department must administer (1)grant zero emission school bus program within the clean diesel grant program buses, infrastructure, and related costs.

+grant (2) (a) Appropriations to this program are provided solely for grants transition from fossil-fuel school buses to zero emission vehicles.
+Eligible uses of grant funds include the planning and acquisition of zero emission school bus vehicles for student transportation, planning, design, and construction of fueling associated fueling and charging infrastructure, including infrastructure to allow the use of zero emission buses in cold weather and other challenging operational conditions, the scrapping of old diesel and training drivers, school buses, mechanics, and facility operations personnel to operate and maintain the zero emission buses and infrastructure.